gicking/STM8_Fault-Tolerant_SW/README.md

 ## Conclusion

 This text describes some basic techniques to develop fault-tolerant embedded software for the STM8 microcontroller.
-While most methods are specific, most are readily adaptable to other µCs.
-However, other chips offer other HW features, which have to be assessed carefully.
+While some methods are STM8 specific, most are readily adaptable to other µCs.
+However, other chips offer different HW features, which may offer additional or easier protection.
 Examples:

 - Multiple reset levels with different effects on SFRs

-- More ECC bits for 1-/2-bit error distinction with SW access to ECC result
+- More ECC bits for 1-/2-bit error distinction, and with SW access to ECC result

-- Fault collection unit (FCU) for
+- Fault collection unit (FCU) in "proper" safety controllers

 - Watchdog with pre-warning interrupt for safe system shutdown